apache/cloudstack-documentation/source/adminguide/networking/static_nat.rst

    static NAT is currently enabled for the IP address.

 #.
 If you are enabling static NAT, a dialog appears where you can choose
-   the destination VM and click Apply.
+   the destination instance and click Apply.

 .. |enabledisablenat.png| image:: /_static/images/enable-disable.png